tenpaMk2/gatsby-theme-figure-blog/README.md

 # gatsby-theme-figure-blog workspace

-The workspace for `gatsby-theme-figure-blog` .
+The monorepo for developing `gatsby-theme-figure-blog` .
 If you want to use `gatsby-theme-figure-blog` , see [theme/README.md](./theme/README.md)

-🚧WIP🚧

 ## Layout